afsalthaj/tic-tac-toe/readme.md

 Obviously state of the game is represented by the player, the board and the complete set of moves available at a point in time.

-# TODO
-* It seems the algorithm selected is quite advanced, and is not scalable.
-* The first iteration of every game starts in 20 seconds, which is not so good.
-* Remove command line and include a canvas
-* Mock command line input output testing rspec

 # Test Coverage
 * All that I did here is, simulating a game in test case, and asserting each moves/possible moves.
 * Asserting each move/possible move is done intuitively and did't focus much on min-max algorithm.